Blog

 Tuesday 21st February 2017

-When babies begin to hear the world around them, the most important sound they'll discover is their mother's voice.
+When babies begin to hear the world around them, the most important sound they’ll discover is their mother’s voice.
 This familiar noise will calm and soothe them and lays the foundation for their social and emotional development, language and speech.
 Early learning Your unborn baby will start to respond to noise sometime between the 24th and 30th weeks of pregnancy.
-The sound that'll have by far the most impact on them is your voice.
-Talking to your bump is not just a great way for you to…
+The sound that’ll have by far the most impact on them is your voice.
+Talking to your bump is not just a great way for you to bond.
+It will actually help your baby to learn.
+Able to hear everything you say, they will recognise your individual voice and prefer it to any other sound.
+They’ll also be able to…

 view more »